DLibatique/dlibatique.github.io/metoo.md

 ---
 layout: page
-title: Ovid in the %23MeToo Era
+title: "Ovid in the #MeToo Era"
 ---

 Daniel Libatique, College of the Holy Cross